kettanaito/react-advanced-form/README.md

 ## Getting started
 ### Prerequisites
-#### Engines
 * [NodeJS](https://nodejs.org) (6.0+)

 #### Peer dependencies
-This library requires the [peer dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/) listed below.
-It is your responsibility to install/have those in your project in order for React Advanced Form to function properly.
+React Advanced Form requires the [peer dependencies](https://nodejs.org/en/blog/npm/peer-dependencies/) listed below.
+It is your responsibility to install/have those in your project in order for it to function properly.
 * [React](https://github.com/facebook/react) (15.0+)
 * [ImmutableJS](https://github.com/facebook/immutable-js) (3.8+)

-### Installation
+### Install
 Using NPM:
 ```bash
 npm install react-advanced-form --save